cmayron/Legal-Calculus/README.md

 ## **Axiom 10 — Editions Must Be Forward‑Compatible With the Kernel**

+**No Edition may conflict with, weaken, or bypass the Kernel.**

+All Editions inherit the Kernel’s non‑derogable constraints.
+An Edition that contradicts the Kernel is void.
+Constitutional continuity requires that Edition evolution strengthens, rather than dilutes, the structural boundaries of LCES.

 # **Surface VI — Temporal Integrity and Continuity of Reasoning**

 ## **Axiom 11 — Systems Must Maintain Temporal Coherence**